kazeous/kaze-blog/src/content/posts/artwork-credits.md

   - English
 ---
 # <a name="Headings"></a>Credits / Attribution
 Some of the art used around this blog are by other people.
-Here is a list of their name.
 Since I can't keep track if they changed username or moving to a new account.
-I only update their sns on my vgen acocunt.
+I only update their sns on my vgen acocunt, this blog will display name only.

 [Click here to get to my VGen page](https://vgen.co/kazeous/characters)